 AAIC will deliver this qualification over a 26-week period.
 This will consist of scheduled 20 Student Contact Hours (SCH) per week for 20 weeks (400 hours) allowing for 6 weeks of break.
 This takes into account Public holiday periods such as Christmas & Easter, and School holiday breaks.

 This program is delivered through class room based face-to-face training, including simulated individual or group exercises in theory classes.
 The trainer will provide any additional learning material where gaps are identified in either the student’s underpinning knowledge or the training resources.
-NOTE: In response to COVID19 and considering the welfare of our students, the theory portion of the course will be delivered online until it is safe to return to class room face to face training under the Australian Government guidelines.

 Students will be advised of the assessment requirements at the beginning of each unit.
 Assessment will usually commence in the session following delivery or as advised by the trainer.
 As this is a competency based program, assessment continues throughout the program until the student either achieves competency in the assessment tasks or a further training need is identified and addressed.